23 Mar Discover Michelin Starred Restaurants in Spain: Part 2 (Basque Country, Cataluña & Madrid)

 To round up this three-part guide, the final instalment will transport us to the rolling hills of neighbouring Portugal, where its delicious food and Mediterranean vibe also produces exquisite dishes which have also earned a place in the highly-regarded French gastronomic bible.

-The Basque country—considered one of the best fine dining destinations in the world!
+Michelin Starred Restaurants in Basque Country: considered one of the best fine dining destinations in the world!

 Etxebarri’s owner-chef Bittor Arginzoniz brings his vision of flame-grilled cooking to life in a splendidly restored 18th-century country house in his home village of Axpe-Atxondo which sits at the foot of Monte Anboto—one of the highest peaks in the Basque Country.